aws-samples/aws-elemental-mediatailor-black-frames/README.md

 The container is built on the top of [giusedroid/ffmpeg-lgpl-ubuntu](https://hub.docker.com/repository/docker/giusedroid/ffmpeg-lgpl).
 You can inspect the source of said base container [here](https://github.com/giusedroid/ffmpeg-lgpl-ubuntu/blob/master/Dockerfile).
 The container is run on ECS Fargate and you can inspect the IAM role under which it operates [here](/cloudformation/tasks.yml).
-ECR scan on push is activate to inspect the container for known vulnerabilities, for more information, please read [this article](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html).
+ECR scan on push is activated to inspect the container for known vulnerabilities, for more information, please read [this article](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html).

 ### About S3 buckets used in this solution